Skip to Content

 monstera leaves cut out on a Cricut Maker using chipboard and put up on a wall

-Talk to me about the Maker’s special blades and tools
+About the Maker’s special blades and tools

 The Maker has tons of tools for cutting, writing, scoring, debossing, engraving, and more.
 In addition to the fine-point blade, the Maker has a fantastic knife blade.
 The knife blade really takes the Explore Air 2’s deep point blade to another level, cutting up to 2.4mm (3/32”) thick materials.

-The Maker is also really great for crafters who are into sewing.
+The Maker is also great for crafters who are into sewing.
 I haven’t used the sewing capabilities too much yet, but I did use my rotary blade and Maker to make some masks at home in the early days of the pandemic.

 closeup of Cricut Maker machine tool area